 Key Takeaways

-Sweden’s Startup and Self-Employment visas are excellent pathways for talented entrepreneurs seeking to establish innovative businesses.
+Sweden’s Startup and Self-Employment visas remain excellent pathways for talented entrepreneurs seeking to establish innovative businesses.
 For HR teams managing employee relocations, these visas present unique opportunities and challenges.
 Supporting entrepreneurial employees through the visa process requires a clear grasp of the eligibility, financial expectations, and how best to prepare a strong application.
+Note that while core requirements for self-employment permits are stable, Sweden's labor immigration reforms from June 1, 2026, introduce stricter overall controls, focusing on highly skilled labor and wage thresholds—though these primarily impact employee work permits rather than self-employment.

 Key Eligibility Requirements

-- Business Registration: The startup or business must be registered in Sweden within the visa timeline.
+- Business Registration: The startup or business must be registered in Sweden, with supporting documents like a certificate of incorporation.

-- Residence and Work Eligibility: The visa allows living and working in Sweden to develop the business fully.
+- Residence and Work Eligibility: The visa allows living and working in Sweden to develop and run the business.

-HR can assist by verifying the employee’s role aligns with these requirements and by gathering necessary documents to demonstrate business viability.
+HR can assist by verifying the employee’s role aligns with these requirements, ensuring at least 51% ownership, and gathering necessary documents to demonstrate business viability and experience.

 Financial Requirements

-- Ongoing Business Funding: Clear plans or evidence of sustained financial support for the business are critical.
+- Ongoing Business Funding: Clear plans or evidence of sustained financial support for the business, backed by balance sheets, profit/loss statements, or annual accounts if the business pre-exists.

-HR teams should help entrepreneurs organize financial documentation and provide advisory support about funding expectations.
+HR teams should help entrepreneurs organize financial documentation, such as bank statements and business budgets, and provide advisory support on meeting the SEK 200,000 maintenance threshold.

 How HR Can Support Application Planning